-This next section, pages 7-8, covering Watson's first two summers in the Minneapolis area was researched and published by Minnesota historian Joseph Gladke who agreed to share his work.
+(Note: This next section, pages 7-8, 10-13, 15 and 18-20, covering Watson's first two summers in the Minneapolis area was researched and published by Minnesota golf historian Joseph Gladke who agreed to share his work).

 At the advice of his friend, David Forgan, Watson boarded the RMS Etruria in Liverpool, England, in October of 1898 and arrived in Chicago near the end of the year.
 Forgan must have made an introduction to the Minikahda club officials.
+C.T.
+Jaffray was assigned to find a golf professional and he brought-in Watson.
 (Ed.
-Note: In another source, there is a good chance that Watson had met Judge Martin B. Koon (first club president) when the Judge reportedly visited St. Andrews).
+Note: In another source, there is a chance that Watson had met Judge Martin B. Koon (first club president) when the Judge reportedly visited St. Andrews).

-At a special meeting of the Minikahda Club Board on December 31, 1898, the club authorized hiring William Watson as professional of the club.
+At a special meeting of the Minikahda Club Board on December 31, 1898, the club authorized hiring William Watson as professional of the club: